-Protagonist Ellen awakens on her tenth birthday to find a silver crown on her pillow.
-Delighted with the present, she sets off for the local park, where she can pretend to be a queen.
-Upon her return, she finds her house has burned down and her family is dead.
-Frightened and alone, Ellen decides the only course of action is to find her way to her Aunt Sarah's home in Kentucky, which is four hundred miles of mountainous terrain away.
+Ellen Carroll awakens on her tenth birthday to find a mysterious silver crown on her pillow.
+Delighted with the present, she sets off for the local park to play pretend as a queen.
+Upon returning she finds her house has burned down and her family is gone.
+Frightened and alone, Ellen decides the only course of action is to make her way to her Aunt Sarah's home in Kentucky, which is four hundred miles of mountainous terrain away.

-Opting to hitchhike, Ellen ends up in a car driven by a mysterious man who tries to kill her.
+Opting to hitchhike, Ellen ends up in a car driven by a mysterious man who tries to kidnap her.
 Fleeing from him on foot she meets Otto, a young boy who joins her on her quest to reach Aunt Sarah's home.
-But their journey is fraught with peril, as they encounter a castle inhabited by evil minds and a vile force to which all who enter the castle fall prey — all, except for Ellen.
-It's up to Ellen to harness the power of the silver crown and conquer this force before it's too late.
+But their journey is fraught with peril, as they encounter a strange hidden castle inhabited by evil minds and a vile force to which all who enter the castle fall preyall, except for Ellen.
+It's up to Ellen to harness the power of her silver crown, conquer the evil force within the castle, and rescue its hapless victims before it's too late.

 The Silver Crown contains examples of: